 This project list contains active as well as upcoming projects.

-There are several projects in development for 2018.
+There are several more projects still in development for this year.
 Please check back regularly for project sign up.

 I am willing to serve as a Laborer For Christ for the following: